CodingIdeas.ai

 Performance Targets

-Webhook receipt to first comment posted: under 90 seconds for PRs under 500 lines.
-Dashboard page load: under 2 seconds with Supabase indexes on team_id + created_at.
-Target 200 active repos at launch infra scale.
-Claude API call timeout: 30 seconds with graceful fallback comment if exceeded.
+200 DAU at launch.
+Webhook receipt to first inline comment posted under 90 seconds for PRs under 500 changed lines.
+Dashboard page load under 2 seconds with Supabase indexes on team_id and created_at.
+Claude API call timeout 30 seconds with graceful fallback comment if exceeded.
+Webhook endpoint response time under 200ms (job enqueue only, no synchronous Claude call).

 Go-Live Checklist

-• Privacy policy published explaining that PR diffs are sent to Anthropic API and not stored.
+• Publish privacy policy at reviewbot.dev/privacy explicitly stating PR diffs are sent to Anthropic API for processing and are not stored persistently after review completion.

-• 5 beta engineering managers have reviewed at least 10 PRs each and confirmed value.
+• Confirm 5 beta engineering managers have each received AI review comments on at least 10 real PRs and provided positive written feedback suitable for use as launch testimonials.

 First Run Experience

-On first install: a demo repo is pre-connected showing 3 example PR reviews with real inline comments across security, logic, and style categories — so the manager sees exactly what their team will get before their first real PR.
-A setup checklist guides them to connect their first real repo in under 2 minutes.
+On first install, a pre-connected demo repo is immediately visible in the dashboard showing 3 example PR reviews with real inline comments spanning security (SQL injection), logic (missing null check), and style (inconsistent naming) categories — so the manager sees exactly what their team will receive before any real PR is opened.
+A four-step setup checklist then guides them to connect their first real repo, invite a teammate, and open a test PR, completing full onboarding in under 3 minutes.

 How to build it, step by step